New Zealand generation stack updates

 - An update to information for all types of electricity generation plant technologies, commissioned in 2011 by the then Ministry of Economic Development

 - Updates commissioned in 2019 and 2020 on a technology-specific basis

 Since 2011, there have been advances in electricity generation technologies and costs.
 This led MBIE, with the support of Transpower, to engage subject-matter experts over 2019 and 2020 to review and update the information produced in 2011.
 Unlike the 2011 update, this was done on a technology-specific basis.

 The resulting reports from these reviews are published below as they become available.
 You can subscribe to our mailing list to get alerts.

-As at March 2020, reviews have been completed for geothermal and wind, and are underway for solar, hydro, and thermal.
+As at August 2020, reviews have been completed for geothermal, wind, and utility-scale solar and are underway for hydro, and thermal.